ElinamLLC/SharpVectors/docfx/namespaces/SharpVectors.Runtime.md

 ---
-uid: SharpVectors.Dom
+uid: SharpVectors.Runtime
 summary: *content
 ---
-The **SharpVectors.Dom** namespace contains a bunch of classes and interfaces.
+The **SharpVectors.Runtime** namespace contains a bunch of classes and interfaces.